Weather satellite: DMSP

 At the same time, energy use and city growth can be monitored since both major and even minor cities, as well as highway lights, are conspicuous.
 This informs astronomers of light pollution.
 The New York City Blackout of 1977 was captured by one of the night orbiter DMSP space vehicles.

 In addition to monitoring city lights, these photos are a life saving asset in the detection and monitoring of fires.
 Not only do the satellites see the fires visually day and night, but the thermal and infrared scanners on board these weather satellites detect potential fire sources below the surface of the Earth where smoldering occurs.
 Once the fire is detected, the same weather satellites provide vital information about wind that could fan or spread the fires.
 These same cloud photos from space tell the firefighter when it will rain.

 Some of the most dramatic photos showed the 600 Kuwaiti oil fires that the fleeing Army of Iraq started on February 23, 1991.
 The night photos showed huge flashes, far outstripping the glow of large populated areas.
-The fires consumed millions of gallons of oil; the last was doused on November 6, 1991.
+The fires consumed huge quantities of oil; the last was doused on November 6, 1991.

 Uses

 Snowfield monitoring, especially in the Sierra Nevada, can be helpful to the hydrologist keeping track of available snowpack for runoff vital to the watersheds of the western United States.
 This information is gleaned from existing satellites of all agencies of the U.S. government (in addition to local, on-the-ground measurements).
 Ice floes, packs, and bergs can also be located and tracked from weather spacecraft.

-Even pollution whether it is nature-made or man-made can be pinpointed.
+Even pollution whether it is nature-made or human-made can be pinpointed.
 The visual and infrared photos show effects of pollution from their respective areas over the entire earth.
 Aircraft and rocket pollution, as well as condensation trails, can also be spotted.
 The ocean current and low level wind information gleaned from the space photos can help predict oceanic oil spill coverage and movement.
 Almost every summer, sand and dust from the Sahara Desert in Africa drifts across the equatorial regions of the Atlantic Ocean.
 GOES-EAST photos enable meteorologists to observe, track and forecast this sand cloud.
 In addition to reducing visibilities and causing respiratory problems, sand clouds suppress hurricane formation by modifying the solar radiation balance of the tropics.
 Other dust storms in Asia and mainland China are common and easy to spot and monitor, with recent examples of dust moving across the Pacific Ocean and reaching North America.

-In remote areas of the world with few local observers, fires could rage out of control for days or even weeks and consume millions of acres before authorities are alerted.
-Weather satellites can be a tremendous asset in such situations.
+In remote areas of the world with few local observers, fires could rage out of control for days or even weeks and consume huge areas before authorities are alerted.
+Weather satellites can be a valuable asset in such situations.
 Nighttime photos also show the burn-off in gas and oil fields.
 Atmospheric temperature and moisture profiles have been taken by weather satellites since 1969.